aaronchoi5/serebiibot/README.md

 ## How to Use
 1. Add your own .env file with your own DISCORD_TOKEN and DISCORD_CHANNEL variables.

 2. After creating your own .env file simply type "python scraper.py ./text.pickle" to start posting to your discord server channel!
+Each run will pull the latest news!